brunorijsman/openssl-qkd/README.md

    client_shared_secret

+ * Now that the client and the server have agreed on a shared_secret, this value is used as the symmetric key to encrypt the rest of the conversation.

 # Diffie-Hellman In Action

 Let's have a look at the Diffie-Hellman algorithm in action in the real world.
-I use a browser (Chrome in this example) to visit a secure website ([https://www.google.com/](https://xkcd.com/) in this example).
+I use a browser (Safari in this example) to visit a secure website ([https://www.google.com/](https://xkcd.com/) in this example).
 In this scenario, the browser acts as the TLS client, and the website acts as the TLS server.
 I use the [WireShark](https://www.wireshark.org/) protocol analyzer to capture and analyze the TLS traffic.

 The following screenshot shows the TLS traffic between my browser and the Google website (I have filtered the traffic to show only a single TLS session).